Hannah J. Broadley

 Buckman, K.L., V.F.
 Taylor, H.J.
 Broadley, D. Hocking, P. Balcom, R. Mason, K. Nislow, and C.Y.
 Chen.
 Methylmercury bioaccumulation in an urban estuary: Delaware River USA.
 Estuaries and Coasts.
 In Review.

 Broadley, H.J., M. Boucher, J.P.
 Burand, and J.S.
 Elkinton.
-Evaluating the phylogenetic relationship and cross-infection of nucleopolyhedroviruses between the invasive winter moth (Operophtera brumata) and its native congener, Bruce spanworm (O. bruceata).
-Journal of Invertebrate Pathology.
-In Review.
+2016.
+The phylogenetic relationship and cross-infection of nucleopolyhedroviruses between the invasive winter moth (Operophtera brumata) and its native congener, Bruce spanworm (O. bruceata).
+Journal of Invertebrate Pathology, 143:61-68.

 Buckman, K.L., M. Marvin-DiPasquale, V.F.
 Taylor, A. Chalmers, H.J.
 Broadley, J. Agee, B.P.
 Jackson, C.Y.
 Chen.
 2015.
 Influence of a chlor-alkali superfund site on mercury bioaccumulation in periphyton and low-trophic level fauna.
 Environmental Toxicology.
 DOI: 10.1002/etc.2964